Arjan Ebbinge: RBC Roosendaal

 In August 2005, Ebbinge signed a two-year contract with RBC Roosendaal, after having lost his starting spot at NEC to recent signing Jonas Olsson.
 He suffered a serious injury on 30 October 2005 after a collision with Tim Cornelisse from FC Utrecht, and was rushed to the ICU with a tear in his small intestine and a bruised pancreas.
 He was held in a coma for four weeks, in which he went through five surgeries.
 He made his comeback almost a year later, coming on as a second-half substitute for Paul de Lange in a match against FC Eindhoven on 18 August 2006.

 Den Bosch and Quick 1888

 Ebbinge signed with FC Den Bosch in June 2007.
 After a season, where he was the undisputed starter in defense, making 39 total appearances and one goal, he would struggle with injuries in his second season at the club.
 His contract was not extended after the 2008–09 season, and he joined amateur club Quick 1888 in May 2009.
 There, he announced his retirement in March 2011, citing a lack of motivation to continue.

+International career

+Ebbinge played twice for the Netherlands national under-21 football team.